Fast-worsening physics teacher shortage in Greater Phoenix!

 The shortage of physics teachers is worse now.
 These 12 large comprehensive public high schools in Greater Phoenix (out of about 100 total) do NOT have a physics teacher in fall 2017:

 * North Canyon HS (Paradise Valley USD.
 1900 students.
-They do online physics.)
+Only 1 student takes online physics.)

 * Peoria HS [1500 students.
 A teacher travels from another HS, 1 period/day.)]